-The plan would increase the gas tax in two stages: a 7-cent increase on Aug.
-1 and a 4.9-cent increase on July 1, 2016.
 The plan spends $8.8 billion on state and local road projects and $1.4 billion on maintenance and preservation.
-Another $1 billion would be spent on non-highway projects, like bike paths, pedestrian walkways and transit.
+An additional $1.3 billion will go to non-highway projects, such as bike paths, pedestrian walkways and transit.
 It also would allow Sound Transit to ask voters to pay for potential expansions of its rail line.